John Weld Peck Federal Building

 - Federal Credit Union

 Key Tenants The major tenant of the Peck Federal Building is the Internal Revenue Service.
-The Corps of Engineers, Equal Employment Opportunity Commission, Alcohol and Tobacco Tax Trade Bureau, National Labor Relations Board, and Department of Homeland Security Citizenship and Immigration Services also inhabit the space.
-The latest tenant satisfaction survey (2011) resulted in an 88% "more than satisfied" rating (four or five on a five-point scale).
+The building also houses offices for the Corps of Engineers, Equal Employment Opportunity Commission, Alcohol and Tobacco Tax Trade Bureau, National Labor Relations Board, and Department of Homeland Security's Citizenship and Immigration Services.
+The latest GSA Tenant Satisfaction Survey (2011) resulted in an 88% "more than satisfied" rating (four or five on a five-point scale) with the facility and GSA services.

 The shortcut for this page is www.gsa.gov/peckfb.